If I haven’t already said this to you yet, Happy New Year!

 Although the event isn't until August, I have 8 months to prepare both mentally and physically for it.

-Grab yourself a year planner from Amazon, or a simple day-diary will do and start planning your year in advance.
+Grab yourself a year planner from Amazon, or a simple day-diary will do, and start planning your year in advance.

 If that sounds like too much of a chore, plan a month at a time instead.

-Eat and drink smartly, sleep right, get plenty of exercise and take time out for relaxation.
+Eat and drink smartly, sleep right, get plenty of exercise, and, take time out for relaxation.

-One of my other goal’s this year is to read 10 books.
-I know what you’re thinking, pathetic right?
+One of my other goals this year is to read at least 10 books.

 You know what?
 I could probably read more, and I will if I have the time to do so.